tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 The [`paths` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathsObject) contains the meat of your API information.
 The `paths` object has several sub-objects: a [path items object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathItemObject), an [operations object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operationObject), and more.

 {: .tip}
 We've been moving along at about 5 mph in the previous steps but are going to speed up to 60 mph here quickly.
 It's okay if the content that follows doesn't entirely sink in.
-You can paste the example code that follows into Swagger UI for now and later go back with more of a deep dive.
+You can paste the example code that follows into Swagger UI for now and later go back to study it in more detail.

 {% if site.format == "web" %}
 * TOC